rogue-hack-lab/adopt-a-neighbor/README.md

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
+To the maximum extend permitted by law, this software project is open source and available for both commercial and non-commercial use.
+Click on the link above to see specific licensing terms.
+Downstream improvements are welcome and encouraged.
+We hope to see pull requests when and where it makes sense.
+You may make modifications to the software components and re-package as a part of another project.
+However, you must include the same license on the components and derivatives of components originating from this project.

+## Call for Contributors and Sponsors
+See the [project wiki](https://github.com/rogue-hack-lab/adopt-a-neighbor/wiki) to learn more about the project and how you can get involved.

 ## Background
 A group of volunteers rapidly developed an Adopt a Neighbor program for the community of Ashland, Oregon in response to the Covid-19 epidemic.
 The program is having great success.
 We want to share what we've learned and abstract the lessons into a solution that can be rapidly expanded to other communities.